-The way I like parents to think about open ended toys is thinking about how much of the “work” a child has to do.
+The way I like parents to think about open-ended toys is by thinking about how much of the “work” a child has to do.
 You want your child doing the work.
-Open ended toys are often described as toys that are 90% child and 10% toy because they leave plenty of room for a child’s input.
+Open-ended toys are often described as toys that are 90% child and 10% toy because they leave plenty of room for a child's input.

 A set of building blocks can be used to build a tower for a princess or a busy city full of skyscrapers.

 Open-ended toys provide more opportunities for children to engage in critical thinking and problem-solving.
 They foster creativity, imagination, and exploration.
 Playing with open-ended toys helps develop both gross and fine motor skills needed to be successful in school.

 Why are open ended toys better than closed toys?

 Basically, open-ended toys actually encourage REAL play and we know play is how kids learn emotional skills AND social skills.